 I don’t know.
 It’s just a city really.
-Things like weapons regulations are pretty strict, so we’ve recorded more weapons outside of Sweden than in Sweden, haha.
-Our New York offices is great for helping with weapons and vehicles recording, especially custom vehicles which we recorded a lot of for Mad Max.
+Things like weapons regulations are pretty strict, so we’ve recorded more weapons outside of Sweden than in Sweden (laughs).
+Our New York offices are great for helping with weapons and vehicles recording, especially custom vehicles which we recorded a lot of for Mad Max.

 Things like parachuting and grappling are a big part of “Just Cause”.
 What was it like recording those kinds of sounds?

-I remember this time when making Just Cause 2 when we acquired a bunch of foley equipment and went berserk with it to try and get the desired sounds.
-Wire twangs and things like that.
+I remember this one time during the making of Just Cause 2 when we acquired a bunch of foley equipment and went berserk trying and get the desired sounds; wire twangs and things like that.
 So the grappling sounds are just a combination of different recordings to create that sound.
-I doubt a real grappling hook actually exists for anyone to record, haha.
-We made them work nonetheless.
+I doubt a real grappling hook actually exists for anyone to record (laughs).
+But we made our foley gear work nonetheless.